gcharang/create-smartchain/README.md

 ## Step 3

 Execute the `create-assetchain.sh` script, it will launch two terminals each with a daemon running in them.
+It also imports the `privkey` corresponding to the `pubkey` for the respective daemons.
 Use the scripts `c1` and `c2` to interact with the 1st and 2nd daemons respectively.

 Example: